acmeainotifications/governed-by-defenseclaw/docs/index.md

 2. **[Part 2 (Telegram channel)](part2/index.md):** add Telegram so you can reach the agent from your phone, set up so only you can message it.
 3. **[Part 3 (Webex use case)](part3/index.md):** wire Webex through its API as governed tools.

-This is the first Claw stack. **Nemoclaw** and **Hermes** are next on the list, and will write those up the same way.
-Follow along if you want to catch them.
+This is the first Claw stack, not the last.
+NemoClaw, Hermes and Claude Code are next on my list, and Hermes/Claude-Code are already one of those DefenseClaw connectors.
+I'll write them up the same way, so follow along if you want to catch them.